isandeep4/Starred_Assignment/README.md

 - **Job Search**: Search functionality with real-time job search using keywords
 - **Job Listings**: Paginated job listings with company information and job descriptions
 - **Job Details**: Detailed view of selected jobs with full descriptions and requirements
-- **Saved Jobs**: Ability to save favorite jobs for later reference (stored locally)
+- **Saved Jobs**: Ability to save favorite jobs for later reference (used Zustand to store)
-- **Recent Searches**: Track and display recent search queries with quick access to re-run searches
+- **Recent Searches**: Track and display recent search queries with quick access to re-run searches(used Zustand to store)
 - **Recommended Jobs**: Featured job recommendations on the main dashboard
 - **Responsive Design**: Mobile-friendly interface built with Tailwind CSS
 - **Modern UI**: Clean, professional design with FontAwesome icons